vtex/openapi-schemas/README.md

 Before contributing to this repository, read the following requisites.

 - The files should follow the JSON [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md).
-- Check our internal [OpenAPI Checklist](https://www.notion.so/vtexhandbook/OpenAPI-checklist-da49bac843dd44118fa2269ad77ceb87) to make sure you meet the required file structure.
+- Check our internal [OpenAPI Specification guidelines](https://www.notion.so/vtexhandbook/OpenAPI-Specification-guidelines-e3a681454798496292d6648e184a156e#344d2fc637c146ffa2ed61a119aa39ee) to make sure you meet the required file structure.
 - Schema files should have a self-explanatory name that specifies the described API.
-- Check [`VTEX_TEMPLATE.json`](https://github.com/vtex/openapi-schemas/blob/master/VTEX_TEMPLATE.json) to see an example of an API schema file.
+- Check [`templates/VTEX - Template openAPI.jsonc`](https://github.com/vtex/openapi-schemas/blob/master/templates/VTEX%20-%20Template%20openAPI.jsonc) to see an example of an API schema file.
 It shows how to represent endpoints and parameters and includes VTEX's default [`servers`](#servers) and [authorization](#authorization) information.

 ### Servers